-Seal of Alabama
+Official State Seal of Alabama

 The seal design is a map of the Alabama and surrounding territories (now states).
 When Alabama became a state in 1819, this seal became the official state seal and remained unchanged for over 50 years.

-In 1868 (after the Civil War) a new seal was created with an eagle standing on the American shield holding a banner in its beak reading Here We Rest.
+In 1868 (after the Civil War) a new seal was created with an eagle standing on the American shield holding a banner in its beak reading "Here We Rest."
 This seal design was used on official documents and letterheads from 1868 - 1939.
-In 1939 a bill was approved by the Alabama Legislature and Governor Frank M. Dixon to restore the original seal.
+In 1939 Alabama Legislature restored the original seal design.